 Our North Star is to inspire founders and marketers to accelerate growth through podcasts and strategic insights.
-Each week Steve Hutt and his Shopify Expert guest discuss the latest marketing strategies and current marketing tactics to accelerate growth and scale in 2022.
+Each week, Steve Hutt and his Shopify Expert guest discuss the latest and current marketing strategies to accelerate growth and scale in 2022.
 You’ll learn how to improve efficiencies, profitably grow revenue, and build lifetime customer loyalty for your Shopify-powered online store.
 Today’s episode gets you one step closer to learning from those who are winning in e-commerce!

 Listen To Todays Ecommerce Podcast